-We have been the auditor of the Company for 8 years from the election by the general meeting of the shareholders in 2014 for the accounting year 2014.
+We have been the auditor of the Company for 9 years from the election by the general meeting of the shareholders in 2014 for the accounting year 2014 with a renewed election in March 2022.

 Key Audit Matters

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.